 - The Enormous Watermelon

-There are some great math activities you can do with watermelon seeds.
-Of course, today it is harder to find watermelon with seeds, but if you can, then pass a slice out to each student and have them count the number of seeds they find.
+There are some great end of the year math activities you can do with watermelon seeds.
+Of course, today it is harder to find a watermelon with seeds, but if you can, then pass a slice out to each student and have them count the number of seeds they find.
 I have a counting activity in both my digital and printable version of my watermelon unit.
 That way, you can still practice counting seeds even if you cannot find a variety that is NOT seedless.

 There are also great measurement activities you can do.
 Measure the circumference or measure the length.
 If you have a big enough scale, you can even weigh your watermelon.

-This is my favorite way to teach about watermelon.
-You can teach students how they grow from a seed to a fruit.
+This is my favorite end of the year activity with watermelon.
+You can teach students how they grow from a seed to into a fruit.
 You can also teach about how some fruits grow on a tree and some grow on a vine.

 In science, we can also talk about the flavors of different fruits.
 Some are sweet and some are sour.
 This compliments any lesson on the senses, and of course, a taste test is the best way to address the sweetness of watermelon compared to the sourness of a lemon.

 4. Life Skills ?

 Finally, we can weave watermelon into our life skills lessons even at the end of the year.
 How do you safely prepare a watermelon?
 What parts do you normally eat vs discard?
 Why do some people put salt on their watermelon?

 Then, there are so many different ways you can prepare watermelon.
 In fact, I have the perfect picture recipe for Watermelon Smoothies, you can download below for FREE.

 Get your FREE picture recipe for watermelon smoothies here.

 If you are looking for more resources on watermelons, click below to check out these 2 units in my store (print and digital activities included).